geek-cookbook/geek-cookbook/manuscript/recipes/jellyfin.md

 ![Jellyfin Screenshot](../images/jellyfin.png)

-If it looks very similar as Emby, is because it started as a fork of it, but it has evolve since them.
+If it looks very similar as Emby, is because it started as a fork of it, but it has evolved since them.
 For a complete explanation of the why, look [here](https://jellyfin.org/docs/general/about.html).

 --8<-- "recipe-standard-ingredients.md"